-Corewell Health breast imaging specialist assists a patient as she stands in front of a mammography system
+Corewell Health breast imaging specialist assists a patient as she stands in front of a mammography system.

 Screenings save lives